 Read more from an expert.
 Travel Insurance: Guide to Decide

-Prepare well before your trip for peace of mind overseas
+Prepare well before your trip for stress-free travel overseas

 - Take a picture of your passport, travel documents, credit cards, and prescription labels before you leave.
 Email the pictures to yourself and then erase them from your phone.
 Your documents are now backed up on your email server and can be retrieved by signing online.